 Multiple employees using the same workspace decreases the need for extra real estate.
 Companies are able to cut workforce costs, all the while offering their employees flexibility, which in turn boosts productivity.

 Agile working means a switch to self-managed employees.
-Managers still monitor, but they must adapt to the change in environment or end micromanaging.
+Managers still monitor, but they must adapt to the change in environment or end micromanaging to encourage an agile workforce.

 Agile working means no assigned seating, but it is human nature to claim territory.
 An Australian company, Chiat/Day, was described as having ‘turf wars’ following an unsuccessful transition into agile working.